 Pleasantly removed from the hustle and bustle of the Bedford and North Sixth intersection, a visit to Maison Premiere is a perfectly indulgent way to begin your crawl through Williamsburg, Brooklyn.
 This high-concept establishment is part French bistro, part rawbar and features a beautiful U-shaped marble bar.
 Servers are generally decked out in the obligatory vests and old-timey slacks — this is Williamsburg after all — and the menu features a high-end cocktails list, absinthe, and a decent wine selection.
 Best of all, from 4pm – 7pm Monday through Friday oysters are half-price.
 The menu boasts over 20 varieties from both the East Coast and the West.
 Make sure to arrive early to assure a seat!

-6:30pm: Check out the Skyline at The Ides
+6:30pm: Check out the Skyline at The Ides or Westlight

 8pm: Gastro Overdrive